curious-containers/curious-containers.github.io/faq.md

 ## You mentioned CWL: Is CC a workflow engine?

 No, CC is not a workflow engine.
 The RED format only uses the CLI specification of the Common Workflow Language, but does not support any workflow specifications.
 Experiments supported by RED/CC must be self-contained, atomic entities and cannot reference other experiments.

+## How does CC compare to Kubernetes?

+Kubernetes is an container orchestration tool, CC is not.
+An orchestration tool is useful for server deployments, where each container runs a service (webserver, database, etc.) for an indefinite time and the orchestrator provides service discovery, scaling and fault-tolerance.
+CC on the other hand is specifically designed for short-lived data processing applications, handling file inputs and outputs.

+## Is CC fault-tolerant?

+Yes, especially CC-Agency implements multiple failure recovery mechanisms.
+It is programmed to catch any error, either caused by data connectors and data-processing applications or by the underlying cluster infrastructure with faulty networks, docker-engines and configurations.
+The error history of applications and compute nodes is documented in a database to be inspected by the user.
+CC-Agency performs health checks to exclude problematic compute nodes from the processing pool or to automatically rejoin them.
+It can be configured to retry failed experiments a certain number of times.